Do you have to be vaccinated to attend classes at Community Fitness?

 Diet / nutrition is key to losing weight, because an increase in exercise also leads to an increase in appetite.
-So exercising a ton won’t help you achieve a daily caloric deficit if you’re eating more as a result.
+So taking a ton of group exercise classes at our Seattle gym won’t help you achieve a daily caloric deficit if you’re eating more as a result.

 Because changing your eating habits can be challenging, keeping your diet (daily caloric intake) the same and changing (increasing) your in-studio or online fitness regime is generally considered a good game plan.
 Plus, with an increase in physical activity comes a host of additional mental, emotional and physiological benefits beyond just weight loss.

 What types of exercises are good for weight loss?

 Walking, Jogging and Running

 Walking is great for beginners looking to lose weight because it can be done anywhere, anytime.
 Plus, it doesn’t require equipment and has minimal impact on your joints.
 Harvard Health estimates that a 155-pound person can burn around 170 calories for every 30min of walking at a moderate pace of about 4mph.